cosmon-collaboration/bandit/README.md

 # Copyright Notice

-Bayesian ANalysis of Data in Imaginary Time (BANDIT) Suite Copyright (c) 2022, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+Bayesian ANalysis of Data in Imaginary Time (BANDIT) analysis code.
+Copyright (c) 2022, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
 All rights reserved.